 - Mentor for the HMMI CUREs Inclusive classroom Workshop & Training mentor at NCSU – Spring 2020

-- Attending the Columbia University EdX Training course on Inclusive Teaching: Supporting All Students in the College Classroom – Summer 2020
+- Attended the Columbia University EdX Training course on Inclusive Teaching: Supporting All Students in the College Classroom – Summer 2020

 - Facilitating a semester event for the Graduate Peer Mentor/Mentee program for the GG Scholars program and for affiliated Graduate programs that want to join.

-- Facilitating a graduate student Discussion Group on Allyship & Inclusion
+- Facilitating a weekly and continuous university community discussion group on Allyship & Inclusion

 Signed by all members of the Burford Reiskind Lab